Lewi23/issuu-dataset-analyser/README.md

 ## Usage

 The dataset anaylser can be used either through the command line interface or through the use of a graphical user interface.
-The command line interface displays the outputs of the anlysis inside the console whereas the graphical user interface makes use of tables and graphs.
+The command line interface displays the outputs of the analysis inside the console whereas the graphical user interface makes use of tables and graphs.
 Datasets used with the application **must** be JSON files, an example of a parital dataset can be seen [here](https://www2.macs.hw.ac.uk/~ks83/dataset_example.json).